CLIP-EBC: CLIP Can Count Accurately through Enhanced Blockwise Classification: Methods

 Finally, we employ one $1 \times 1$ convolutional layer $\mathcal{P}$ to project $\tilde{\boldsymbol{H}}$ into the CLIP embedding space, yielding

 where $d$ is the dimension of the CLIP embedding space.

 For text feature extraction, we start by generating the input text prompts.
 Given a set of bins $\{\mathcal{B}_i \mid i = 1, \cdots, n \}$, we create a text prompt for each bin $\mathcal{B}_i$ according to the following rules: \begin{itemize} \item If $\mathcal{B}_i = \{b_i\}$, the text prompt is ``\texttt{There is/are $b_i$ person/people}'', with the choice between ``is/are'' and ``person/people'' determined by whether $b_i > 1$. \item If $\mathcal{B}_i$ is finite and contains more than one element, then the text prompt becomes ``\texttt{There is/are between $\min (\mathcal{B}_i)$ and $\max (\mathcal{B}_i)$ person/people}''.
 The decision between ``is/are'' and ``person/people'' is again made to ensure grammatical correctness. \item If $\mathcal{B}_i = [m, \infty)$, then the text prompt is ``\texttt{There are more than $m$ people}''. \end{itemize} Next, the resulting $n$ text prompts are tokenized using CLIP's tokenizer.
 We then input the tokenized text into the original CLIP text encoder, with its parameters frozen during training.
-This process yields text embeddings $\boldsymbol{F}^\text{txt}$ with dimensions $d \times n$.
+This process yields text features $\boldsymbol{F}^\text{txt}$ with dimensions $d \times n$.
+The probability map $\boldsymbol{P}^*$ can be computed from the image feature map $\boldsymbol{F}^\text{img}$ and the text features $\boldsymbol{F}^\text{txt}$.
+First, we calculate the cosine similarity between the image feature vector $\boldsymbol{F}^\text{img}_{:, \, i,\, j}$ and the $n$ extracted text embeddings.
+We then normalize these similarities using softmax to obtain $\boldsymbol{P}^*_{:, \, i, \, j}$, which denotes the probability scores across the $n$ bins for block $(i, \, j)$.
+To obtain the predicted density map $\boldsymbol{Y}^*$, we use Eq.~\eqref{eqn:expectation}.
+We train CLIP-EBC with our loss function in Eq.~\eqref{eqn:loss}.